shanto20-dev/mastercard-photoapp/README.md

 # Problems?

 - No real road-bumps or problems.
 I did have to take a break in the middle because of other interviewing processes going on, but I was able to jump right back into the action when I was done.
+- Note: I used a blank 'create-react-app' on my computer that was run 9 days ago - it was completely untouched.
+I only started this challenge today and completed it within 3-4 hours.
+This is visible in the commits that I've performed.

 This was a fun challenge!
 Always love using React.